40 down and counting: Forces on the verge of wiping out Pakistani terrorists in Valley

 New Delhi, Oct 31: Forty terrorists have been gunned down this year in the Valley.
 Jammu and Kashmir Director General of Police, Dilbag Singh said that the security forces have this year so far gunned down 40 terrorists from Pakistan in several operations carried out.

-He said that the forces are attempting to locate and recover dozens of readymade improvised explosive devices which have been used into the Union Territory by Pakistan's agencies.
+He said that the forces are attempting to locate and recover dozens of ready-made improvised explosive devices which have been used in the union territory by Pakistan's agencies.

 Singh also said that the terrorists were tasked with targeting non-locals and those living in the UT for a long time.
 This was being done to provoke a violent reaction against Kashmiris living in other parts of the country.